Laura Steven is a writer from the northernmost town in England. She has published eight books under various pen names, all with HarperCollins.

 The Exact Opposite of Okay, her YA debut about

-slut-shaming and the Friend Zone, is out now with Egmont (UK) and HarperTeen (North America), and in several foreign languages.
-The book won the inaugural Comedy Women In Print prize in 2019.
-Judged by a panel chaired by Marian Keyes, the CWIP was founded by stand-up comedian and Absolutely Fabulous star Helen Lederer to celebrate funny female fiction.
+slut-shaming and the Friend Zone, won the inaugural Comedy Women In Print prize in 2019.
+Judged by a panel including Marian Keyes, CWIP was founded by stand-up comedian and Absolutely Fabulous star Helen Lederer to celebrate funny female fiction.

 The sequel, A Girl Called Shameless, is out now, while The Love Hypothesis, her LGBTQ YA rom-com exploring consent, free will and astrophysics (no, really) has been optioned for TV by the Emmy-winning team at Lime Pictures.

 The Society For Soulless Girls – a sapphic, supernatural retelling of Jekyll & Hyde – was published in 2022 and its hashtag has amassed two million views on TikTok.
 Every Exquisite Thing, another sapphic dark academia horror novel that reimagines The Picture of Dorian Gray, will be released in September 2023.